File Handling

 It is used to close connection between file and program.

-pointer to the file to be closed.
+- file_pointerpointer to the file to be closed.

 fputc